interestingzhuo/Morph/README.md

 If you want to load new motion clips to the character, you can take a look at an example script in `ase/poselib/load_motion.py`.

+### Visualization

+If you want to visualize the motion as .fbx, you can take a look at an example script in `SMPL-to-FBX/Convert.py` to

 ### Citation